- Search The Registry

 - My Account

-Mathis was an exceptional high-school athlete in San Francisco, but was wooed away from a college track scholarship and a potential spot on the Olympic squad by the chance to sing.
+Mathis was an exceptional high-school athlete in San Francisco but was wooed away from a college track scholarship and a potential spot on the Olympic squad by the chance to sing.
 He was signed to a management contract by club owner Helen Noga, who introduced the singer to George Avakian, jazz producer for Columbia Records.
 Avakian signed him and used orchestras conducted by Teo Macero, Gil Evans, and John Lewis to record Mathis' self-titled debut album in 1957.
-Despite the name talent and choice of standards, it was mostly ignored upon release.
+Despite the name, talent, and choice of standards, it was mostly ignored upon release.

 Mathis continued to release and sell albums throughout the 1990s, in his fifth decade of recording for Columbia, among them 1998's "Because You Loved Me: Songs of Diane Warren."
-Mathis has more than 50 gold and platinum records and has the longest run for an album on the billboard pop charts, 480 weeks.
+Mathis has over 50 gold and platinum records and has the longest run for an album on the billboard pop charts, 480 weeks.

 Mathis received the Lifetime Achievement Award in 2003 from the Academy of Recording Arts and Sciences.
 This Special Merit Award is presented by vote of the Recording Academy's National Trustees to performers who, during their lifetimes, have made creative contributions of outstanding artist significance to the recording field.
 In 2013, Pacific Pioneer Broadcasters honored Mathis with the Art Gilmore Career Achievement Award, presented at a Studio City, CA luncheon.

 In 2017, Mathis's alma mater San Francisco State University awarded him an honorary Doctor of Fine Arts degree.
 Mathis attended San Francisco State for three semesters before withdrawing in 1956 to pursue his music career.